 Paulina Wysocka is an on-air personality in Chicago, IL.
 Born to a Polish mother and Latino father, she was raised on the southwest side of Chicago.
 Paulina can be heard on “The Fred Show” Monday-Friday from 5AM to 10 AM.
 Paulina launched her own podcast on iHeartRadio called “unEntitled”, where she showcases millennials doing amazing things and following their dreams all over the country.

 Paulina is heavily involved with local charities and community events throughout the city.
 Paulina has teamed up with Healthy Hood Chicago to launch “Get Your Mind Right: Therapy For The Hood”, with the sole mission to provide mental health services to underserved communities.
 Paulina loves nothing more than to give back to the city that raised her.

 Diana Gutierrez is the morning anchor for WISN 12 News’ weekday shows starting at 4:30 a.m. and 12 News at 11 a.m.

 Diana is a Mexican-American Chicago native.
 Born to immigrant parents, she is bilingual and speaks fluent Spanish.

 She discovered her passion for journalism while she was studying abroad in Madrid, Spain.
 Soon after, as a first-generation college graduate, she received her bachelor’s degree from DePaul University.
-She kicked off her career in South Bend, Indiana, where she was a weekday multimedia journalist and weekend morning anchor.
+She kicked off her career in South Bend, Indiana.

 During her free time she likes to stay active, binge watch her favorite show and spend time with her family and Yorkiepoo, Nala.